ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * Clarified requirement for some operations to be atomic.

 * Early centralization of what it means to have permissions.

+* Improved presentation of default values for the parameters.

 * POST (instead of PUT) for overwriting a group-configuration resource.